Nov. 24 Update

 On behalf of the MCDL and our seven locations, I thank you for your patience and cooperation as we monitor the ever changing Coronavirus situation.

 A cautious, phased in return to service is our goal and we anticipate opening in June.
 Our managers are working to prepare the buildings and collection for a safe return to service.
 Staff are arranging the libraries to meet social distancing protocols, preparing for staggered schedules among staff, and ordering protective equipment and cleaning supplies to ensure a safe interaction when we reopen.
-At this time, in-person events and meeting room bookings are suspended until September 1.
+At this time, in-person events and meeting room bookings are suspended for the foreseeable future.

 We recently received guidance for safely reopening our book drops on a limited basis.
-Per the recommendation, items must go in quarantine for three to four days before handling.
-We currently have about 70,000 items checked out, so you can imagine the flood of returns we must plan for when book drops reopen!
+Per the recommendation, items must go in quarantine for four days before handling.

 Return to Service Begins